k8s-operatorhub/operatorhub.io/README.md

 git checkout main
 ```

-Then we create tag where we increase version nummber each time.
+Then one can create tag.
+It is increased by one version nummber each time.
 In this example `v9`

 ```
 git tag -a -m "Release v9" v9